 12 October 2018

 Participants at this booked-out event gained incredible insight into our indigenous heritage and how plants were used for food, shelter and medicinal purposes .
-Due to overwhelming demand, First Friends of Dandenong Creek (who organised the event) will be running another event later in October.
+Due to overwhelming demand, First Friends of Dandenong Creek (who organised the event) will be running another Indigenous-themed event sometime in the future.
 Please keep an eye on their Facebook page for details.
-You can also see a number of short videos of Jamie’s presentation there.

 This event was supported through Living Links with funding from the Victorian Government’s ‘Our Catchments, Our Communities’ Initiative.